kvakvs/beam_bots/Doc/source/index.rst

 *   Client: Write byte 0x01 which marks a NEW_SESSION command.
 *   Client: Write ShortString player name.

-A reply will be sent to the caller with UnsignedInt64 session id.
+A reply will be sent to the caller with UInt64 session id.
 Use this id on every subsequent call to control your robot.

+Response:

-*   Client: Read byte 0x01 which marks a response to NEW_SESSION
+*   Server: Write byte 0x01 which marks a response to NEW_SESSION
-*   Client: Read UInt64 session id.
+*   Server: Write UInt64 session id.

 RESET
 -----